Our Successful Cases

 Westworth, et al. v.
 Gonif-Mills Corp.* (Supreme Court of New York, New York County)

 Our firm represented two plaintiffs who obtained a judgment in a different state against Gonif-Mills.
-Having no luck enforcing their judgment in their home state, the judgment creditors retained the law firm of Peter M. Agulnick, P.C. to enforce the judgment in New York State.
-After domesticating the judgment in New York, research unearthed that a well-known, multi-national corporation periodically paid Gonif-Mills large sums of money, which quickly "disappeared" after being sent.
-In response, we served a restraining notice and information subpoena on the multi-national corporation thereby freezing the payments to Gonif-Mills.
+Having no luck enforcing their judgment in their home state, the judgment creditors hired the our law office to enforce the judgment in New York State.
+After domesticating the judgment in New York, research unearthed that a well-known, multi-national corporation sometimes paid Gonif-Mills large sums of money, which quickly “disappeared” after being sent.
+In response, we served a restraining notice and information subpoena on the multi-national corporation thus freezing the payments to Gonif-Mills.
 The result: Goinif-Mills quickly agreed to a six-figure settlement.

 Chong v.
 Arisbrown Spa & Nails, Inc.* (Supreme Court of New York, Westchester County)

 Our office represented a businessman defrauded out of an investment in a local nail-salon business.
-The result: After extensive litigation — and fear of losing a summary-judgment motion — the defendants paid our client a settlement in excess of six-figures.
+The result: After extensive litigation — and fear of losing a summary-judgment motion — the defendants paid our client a settlement over six-figures.
 Interestingly, the settlement our client obtained was actually greater than the amount of money out of which he had been defrauded.

 Liberty Insurance Company v.
 Brown* (Civil Court of the City of New York, New York County)